 If you use pebbles to raise the oil level, you may want to use a saucer under the lamp or a small additional dish to keep the oily pebbles after topping up with oil, maybe also a spoon for retrieving the pebbles.

 For outdoor lighting it is best to use a sheltering glass container.
 It is also easy enough to make a portable lantern by wrapping some wire around the neck of the jar, include some loops and hook a long handle into the loops.
 If the flame is too hot under the hand, you could put the lid onto the container after punching a few holes into it.
-The beauty of this kind of lantern is that the flame can shine through the base of the jar too, casting more light onto the ground.
+The beauty of this kind of lantern is that the flame can shine through the base of the jar too, casting more light underneath - good for walking with the lantern.

 Now you may be thinking, burning vegetable oil must be very smelly.
 Some oil may be, but olive oil burns very clean and without odour.
 Smoking oil smells unpleasant, but burning oil does not.
 So forget the stench of a smoking frying pan.
 However, even the smellier types of oils can be used economically outdoors.
 Perhaps you have a bottle of forgotten salad oil at the back of the cupboard.
 Here is some use for it.
 Or how do you get rid of the deep frying fat after making a few batches of chips (French fries)?
 Light your porch, patio or garden path.
 You could even collect waste oil from fast food joints.
 Strain it and use it for your lantern.
 You could also add a few drops of essential oil for a scented light.
 The volatile oil will evaporate easily with the nearby heat, before the flame can actually burn it.